kineticstoolkit/kineticstoolkit_doc/html/_sources/python_while.md

 ```

 :::{good-practice} Looping
-While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see in the next sections that for this specific example, other methods such as using [for](python_for.md) or [NumPy](numpy.md) would be less error-prone and faster.
+While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see later that for this specific example, other methods such as using [for](python_for.md) or [NumPy](numpy.md) would be less error-prone and faster.
 :::